Node Styling

 Use *Custom Node Settings JSON* in the [Load Nodes and Edges](/reactflow-for-bubble.io/element-reference/actions/load-nodes-and-edges.md) action to apply the same styling to multiple nodes.
 You can call the action multiple times with different settings and uncheck *Clear existing data* for subsequent calls.

-For advanced customization examples, check the demoarrow-up-right or React Flow docsarrow-up-right for all JSON configuration possibilities.
+For advanced customization examples, check the [demo](https://react-flow-demo.bubbleapps.io/version-test) or [React Flow docs](https://reactflow.dev/) for all JSON configuration possibilities.